canonical/pgbouncer-operator/README.md

     - `master` field, for the primary postgresql unit.
     - `standbys` field, a \n-delimited list of standby data.
   - This legacy relation uses the unfortunate `master` term for postgresql primaries.
-  - This relation is to be deprecated in future.

-### Observability

-TODO update to match COS.

-The following relations provide support for the [LMA charm bundle](https://juju.is/docs/lma2), our expected observability stack.

-- `prometheus:prometheus_scrape`
-- `loki:loki_push_api`
-- `grafana:grafana_dashboards`

 ## License